Get Screened

 I got my FIT kit in the mail a while ago but haven’t done it yet.
 Does the test expire?

-Yes, FITs do expire.
-Please check the expiry date on your FIT collection container.
+Yes, the test does expire.
+Check the expiry date on your FIT collection container.
 If your FIT has expired, please discard.
-Call AHS Screening Programs toll-free at 1-866-727-3926, Monday to Friday, 8:00am to 4:30pm, to order a new FIT kit.
+Call Primary Care Alberta Screening Programs toll-free at 1-866-727-3926, Monday to Friday, 8:00am to 4:30pm, to order a new FIT kit.

 How soon after collecting my sample do I take it to the lab?